 As a long stayer, I have not actually had all that much need to stay in a hostel, hotel or guesthouse and we used to arrive and find ourselves a house to rent monthly within a few days of landing.
 In January 2020, we managed to rent a house just outside Arambol for $150 whereas in 2023, after a gruelling two week search, we finally found a house away from Arambol for $300.
 This is partially due to Airbnb finally hitting Goa, remote working Mumbites relocating to Goa, and latterly a massive Russian post-mobilisation diaspora who appear to be subletting properties with 50%+ markups.

 Elsewhere, food, drink, party entries and scooter prices have all increased massively over the last few years (up to 150% in some cases).
 This is partially due to gentrification and everytime I blink it seems that a classic Goan beach shack (think cheap thalis and tepid Kingfisher) has closed down and been replaced by something closer to a boutique eatery where standards are sometimes slightly better, but prices are always two to three times as high.
-The global cost of living crisis and post-pandemic inflation has also hit India particularly hard and annal trailing is up at 10%.
+The global cost of living crisis and post-pandemic inflation has also hit India particularly hard and annual inflation is up at 10%.

 To be fair though, Goa does still remain substantially cheaper than other hippy destinations like Koh Phangan, Bali and Tulum.
 However, if Goan inflation keeps its current pace then it will begin rivalling these destinations within 5 years, all the while offering a much lower standard.